-We strongly recommend that that Carlow County Council consult in detail, the Sustainable Residential Development and Compact Settlements - Guidelines for Planning Authorities, published in January 2024, with specific concentration on the relevant sections for the settlement size of Muine Bheag.
-This guidance should then inform and be incorporated into the LAP.
+We strongly recommend that that Carlow County Council consult in detail, the Sustainable Residential Development and Compact Settlements - Guidelines for Planning Authorities, published in January 2024, with specific concentration on the relevant sections for the settlement size of Tullow.
+This guidance should then inform and be incorporated into this section of the LAP.
 These guidelines relate to density, placemaking, and development management standards insofar as how they should be applied in specific contexts.